 The provisions of Subsections A and B of this section shall not be applicable to any renewal of a license where such renewal license covers the same licensed premises and is issued to the holder of the expired or expiring license.
 Upon failure to renew any such license for a period of one year after the expiration date thereof, the owner shall be required to proceed in the manner provided in Subsections A and B of this section applicable to new applications.

 The Council may, in its discretion and subject to the provisions of this chapter, grant an application for such license, or may deny the same for any of the following reasons:

 That such rink and its location do not conform to all ordinances of the City and all laws, rules and regulations of the State of New Jersey, or any board, body or commission thereof, which may be applicable to such public roller- or ice-skating rink or the premises on which it is situated.

 That such skating rink will not be safe and sanitary.

 That the applicant is not a proper and fit person to be licensed.

-That the public roller- or ice-skating rink or any part of the lands connected with the same will be within 200 feet of any public school, church, hospital or other public building.
+That the public roller- or ice-skating rink or any part of the lands connected with the same will be within 200 feet of any house of worship, hospital or other public building.